TapanManu/Git-on-hub/README.md

 $ git checkout HEAD~[number of commits to moveback]
 ```

-Alternate syntax.
-Don't have to log first, if you know how many commits you want to move back. $ git checkout master return to present repo state $ git checkout [branch] move to branch
+Alternate syntax: Don't have to log first, if you know how many commits you want to move back. $ git checkout master return to present repo state $ git checkout [branch] move to branch

 RESET: revert back to prior state and destroy following commits.